jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 ---

-The app can improve its predictions even further by identifying the specific people and places that make us happy or sad or stressed, those that we perceive support our mental health and those who undermine it.
+The app can improve its predictions about us even further by identifying the specific people and places that make us happy or sad or stressed, those that we perceive support our mental health and those who undermine it.

 It can gather this information quickly by asking us a few key questions about our frequent contacts and locations over the first couple of months that we use it.

-For example, if my dad was using such an app, it would see that he calls and texts frequently with his friend, Ed.
-My dad would report that Ed has been a lifelong source of stability and support.
+For example, if my dad was using this app, it would see that he calls and texts frequently with his close friend, Ed.
+My dad would report that Ed has been a lifelong source of stability and support to him.

 Given this, the app would know my dad is doing well when he spends time at Ed's house, when they call and text each other to plan activities, when they go for daily walks along the beach by the Long Island Sound.